 The filing of a written complaint is requested, although not required, for a matter to be formally investigated and a determination made as to whether this policy prohibiting sexual harassment has been violated.
 If the complainant is unable to provide a written complaint due to disability, age, or other viable reason, other alternative methods may be used such as tape recorders, scribes, or other options for those needing assistance.
-If the complaint is oral, the person receiving the complaint shall promptly prepare a written statement of the complaint and shall have the complaint read and sign the statement if it accurately reflects the complaint made.
+If the complaint is oral, the person receiving the complaint shall promptly prepare a written statement of the complaint and shall have the complainant read and sign the statement if it accurately reflects the complaint made.
 Complainants wishing to file a formal complaint are encouraged to file their complaints within 90 days following the alleged incident of sexual harassment with their principal or designee to enable school officials the opportunity to deal with the allegations promptly and equitably.
-Formal complaint interviewed but witnesses and other third parties also are interviewed.
+Formal complaint resolution procedures include conducting a thorough investigation that results in a formal written report of the investigator's findings of facts, conclusions, and recommended action to resolve the complaint.
+In this type of procedure, not only are the parties of the complaint interviewed but witnesses and other third parties also are interviewed.
 The alleged harasser will be informed of the allegations, the identity of the complainant, and the facts surrounding the allegations.
-The alleged harasser will be given an opportunity to respond to the alleged harasser.
-All formal complaints and/or alleged victim, and to provide a statement of the facts as perceived by the alleged harasser.
-All formal complainant and/or alleged victim, and to provide a statement of the facts so the Title IX coordinator for Walton County Schools.
+The alleged harasser will be given an opportunity to respond to the allegations and evidence provided by the complainant and/or alleged victim, and to provide a statement of the facts as perceived by the alleged harasser.
+All formal complaints of sexual harassment involving a student, whether the complainant or alleged harasser, should be given to the appropriate principal or designee, preferably in writing, who will forward the allegations to the Title IX coordinator for Walton County Schools.
 Once the Title IX coordinator is aware of the allegations, he/she will immediately inform Student Services of the complaint, and the investigation will be conducted jointly.